brianguay/guay_site/content/authors/admin/_index.md

 - Visitors
 ---

-I am an Assistant Professor in the [Department of Political Science](https://www.stonybrook.edu/polsci/) at [Stony Brook University](https://www.stonybrook.edu).
-I received my Ph.D. from the Department of Political Science at Duke University in 2021 and was a postdoctoral researcher at MIT from 2021-2023.
+I am an Assistant Professor in the [Department of Political Science](https://politicalscience.unc.edu/) at [UNC Chapel Hill](https://www.unc.edu/).
+I received my Ph.D. from the Department of Political Science at Duke University in 2021, was a postdoctoral researcher at MIT from 2021-2023, and was an Assistant Professor of Political Science at Stony Brook University (2023-2025).

 My research is at the intersection of political behavior and methodology, with a specific focus on misinformation, polarization, and social media.
 I draw on theories from cognitive and social psychology and use a wide range of methods, including field experiments, surveys, and natural language processing with social media data.

-My work has been published in the *American Journal of Political Science*, *Proceedings of the National Academy of Sciences*, and *Nature Human Behavior*.
+My work has been published in the *American Journal of Political Science*, *Journal of Politics*, *Proceedings of the National Academy of Sciences*, and *Nature Human Behavior*.